 Our decision to admit you to the B.Mus. program will be based solely on your B.Mus. audition and your academic record.
 All students intending to take music theory courses must complete the placement assessment.

 How will the results of my placement assessment be used?

-Your theory placement test results will allow us to place you in an appropriate theory course, according to your level, so that you will be able to register for the appropriate course in advance, and “hit the ground running” when you arrive in September.
+Your theory placement assessment results will allow us to place you in appropriate theory and/or ear-training course(s), according to your demonstrated skills, so that you will be able to register for the appropriate course in advance, and “hit the ground running” when you arrive in September.

 What if I already know music theory rudiments?

 In that case, you should have no problems completing our placement assessment.